 Always do practice tests so that you will train your skills at comprehending test questions and be able to allocate a set time-frame to finish a problem.
 Study more on subjects that are challenging to you and put in more effort into understanding the topics and not just memorizing the terms.
 The study and practice of medicine require deducing the nature of a disease and finding the best means to deal with it.
 The MCAT is a precursory gauge to discovering if you can do that or not.

 Also, you should never forget your physical well-being.
-You should eat healthy and stock up on vitamins and minerals.
+You should eat healthily and stock up on vitamins and minerals.
 You could use a nutrition support system to help you manage a healthy lifestyle in preparation for the exams.
-A healthy body complements a healthy state of mind.
+A healthy body compliments a healthy state of mind.
 If you take measures in ensuring that your nutrition is taken care of and you have an optimum level of functioning, then you are all the more prepared for the test.
 If you have time, do stimulating exercises as well.

 The actual exams often come as a surprise.
 Different topics and sections describe the focus and coverage of the different parts of the exam.
 You and your co-testers have a specific amount of time to complete the tests.
 Always remember what you have studied, keep yourself composed, and stay focused.
 If you have prepared well enough, there is no reason to panic, and you’re in an excellent place to make the first step towards pursuing a Medical degree.